 OEF's operations are subject to extensive inspection and regulation by and policies from federal, provincial and local government agencies, including but not limited to: the Canadian Food Inspection Agency; the Ministry of Agriculture in Canada; Health Canada and provincial Ministries of the Environment in Canada, as well as foreign laws and regulations.
 Amongst other things, these agencies regulate the processing, packaging, storage, distribution, advertising, and labeling of products, including food safety standards.
 OEF strives to maintain compliance with all laws and regulations and maintain all permits and licenses relating to its operations.
-Nevertheless, there can be no assurance that OEF is in compliance with such laws and regulations, has all necessary permits and licenses, and will be able to comply with such laws and regulations, permits and licenses in the future.
-Failure to comply with applicable laws and regulations and loss of or failure to obtain permits, licenses and registrations could delay or prevent OEF from meeting current product demand, introducing new products or building new facilities.
+Nevertheless, there can be no assurance that OEF is in compliance with such laws and regulations, has all necessary permits and licenses, and will be able to comply with such laws and regulations, permits, licenses and registrations could delay or prevent OEF from meeting current product demand, introducing new products or building new facilities.
 If OEF is found to be out of compliance with applicable laws and regulations, it could be subject to civil remedies, including fines, injunctions, recalls or seizures, as well as potential criminal sanctions.
-In addition, the failure or alleged failure to comply with applicable laws and regulations could subject OEF to product liability claims, adverse publicity and government scrutiny, investigation or intervention, resulting in increased costs and decreased sales.
+In addition, the failure or alleged failure to comply with applicable laws and regulations, adverse publicity and government scrutiny, investigation or intervention, resulting in increased costs and decreased sales.
 Claims regarding "natural" and "organic" products have also been the subject of increased public scrutiny in recent years.